triviality/old_blog_that_supports_sage/_posts/2014-12-17-Subgroup-Lattice-Color-Vertices.md

 tag: Algebra
 ---

 In my [previous post]({% post_url 2014-12-15-Subgroup-Lattice %}), I showed how to use Sage to generate the subgroup lattice of a group, and define labels for the subgroups.
 In this post, I'll demonstrate how to color subgroups with different colors according to some desired property.
+If you're not interested in code, scroll to the bottom of the post for a visual collection of groups and their subgroup lattices.

 ![Lattice of the dicyclic group $Dic_3$](/images/Dic3Lattice.png "Lattice of the dicyclic group $Dic_3$")